Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Covariate-adjusted win statistics via propensity score weighting

-Through the following Theorem, we show that: (1) the asymptotic variance of weighting estimator $\widehat{\tau}_{1}^{h}$ can be estimated by the second moment estimator for an estimated influence function; (2) both IPW and OW weighting estimators have smaller asymptotic variance than the unadjusted estimator $\tau_{1}^{\text{UNADJ}}$.
-The proof of Theorem \ref{prop1} is provided in Web Appendix B. \begin{theory}(Asymptotic results of propensity score weighting estimators) \\ \emph{(a) The asymptotic variance of $n^{1/2}(\widehat{\tau}_{1}^{h}-\tau_{1}^{h})$ is ${\rm var}\left(\phi(\mO)\right)$, where
+In Theorem \ref{prop1}, we show that: (1) the asymptotic variance of weighting estimator $\widehat{\tau}_{1}^{h}$ can be estimated by the second moment estimator for an estimated influence function; (2) both IPW and OW estimators have smaller asymptotic variance than the unadjusted estimator $\tau_{1}^{\text{UNADJ}}$.
+The proof of Theorem \ref{prop1} is provided in Web Appendix B.